TLBStudio/price-calculator/TECH_DEBT_REFACTORING.md

 - All service files with enhanced PHPDoc annotations

 **What Was Implemented**:
-- **PHPStan Level 6** achieved with 0 errors
+- **PHPStan Level 8** achieved with 0 errors
 - Enhanced PHPDoc annotations with `@phpstan-param` and `@phpstan-return`
 - Precise array type definitions throughout the codebase
-- Enterprise-grade type safety and code quality
+- Exceptional enterprise-grade type safety and code quality
 - **Proper mocking** and test isolation
 - **Descriptive test names** indicating purpose and behavior
 - **Edge case testing** for boundary conditions